Residence Life has overall responsibility for the management of the university’s student residences.

 Room Change Dates The room change process begins one week after the first day of classes in the fall and continues through the spring semester.

 General Room Changes Students interested in changing rooms should go to Residence Life (212 Campus Center) once the room change period begins to complete the Room Change Request Form.
 Changes are typically approved on a first come, first served basis, but may be made based on the individual circumstances involved.
 Once a change has been granted students should complete their move within 48 hours.
 Exceptions to the 48-hour provision may be authorized for good cause by the Associate Director for Administration.

 Direct Room Switches A direct switch is when two residents of the same residence hall area exchange room assignments.
 Area Directors and the Assistant Director for Fraternity & Sorority Housing may approve direct changes during the academic year.
 Room changes into vacant spaces or into another residence hall area must follow the general room change guidelines.
-Direct room changes (person for person) over the summer will be honored during the month of June provided all students involved provide written or e-mail (from the student’s William & Mary account) agreement to Residence Life between June 1 and June 30, there are no vacancies involved and the rooms are not located in special interest housing.
+Direct room changes (person for person) over the summer will be honored during the month of June provided all students involved provide written or e-mail (from the student’s William & Mary account) agreement to Residence Life between June 1 and June 30 and there are no vacancies involved.
 Direct room changes involving living learning communities will require approval from the academic department that administers the house.
 Otherwise, requests for room changes will not be accepted until one week after the first day of classes at the beginning of the fall semester.

 Room Reservation Deposit

 The $200 Room Reservation Deposit will be credited toward the fall room rent charge due the university.
 Failure to pay the deposit by the stated deadline will make the student ineligible to participate in the official spring Room Selection Process.
 Please note that payment of the deposit is the responsibility of the student.
 Bills and reminders concerning the Room Reservation Deposit are not sent to parents/guardians.